 Avoid the abrupt discontinuation of apixaban, dabigatran, edoxaban, and rivaroxaban in the absence of adequate anticoagulation.
 Premature discontinuation of these oral anticoagulants may increase the risk of ischemic events, such as stroke.
 If therapy must be discontinued for reasons other than pathological bleeding or treatment completion, consider therapy with an alternative anticoagulant.
-NOACs have short half-lives; hence, alternative anticoagulation during temporary interruption is not needed in the majority of situations.
-For warfarin, stop therapy approximately 5 days prior to a procedure and initiate heparin or low molecular weight heparin (LMWH) 24 hours or more after the first missed dose of warfarin.
+DOACs have short half-lives; hence, alternative anticoagulation during temporary interruption is not needed in the majority of situations.
+For warfarin, stop therapy approximately 5 days prior to a procedure and initiate heparin or low molecular weight heparin (LMWH) 24 hours or more after the first missed dose of warfarin when INR is no longer therapeutic.
 Guidelines recommend starting heparin or LMWH when INR is less than 2 in those with nonvalvular atrial fibrillation, or if INR is not measured, after omitting 2 to 3 doses of warfarin.
-Discontinue heparin 4 to 6 hours prior to procedure if the aPTT is within normal range.
+Discontinue intravenous heparin 2 to 6 hours and subcutaneous heparin 12 to 24 hours prior to procedure if the aPTT is within normal range.
 Administer the last dose of LMWH approximately 24 hours before a procedure, potentially longer in those with renal dysfunction.
-If necessary, residual anticoagulation can be assessed by checking aPTT (for heparin) or antifactor Xa concentrations.
-In most cases, warfarin can be restarted in the first 12 to 24 hours after the procedure at the patient’s usual therapeutic dose; post-procedural bridging can be considered in patients with moderate or high risk of stroke or thromboembolic events.
+If necessary, residual anticoagulation can be assessed by checking aPTT (for heparin) or antifactor Xa concentrations (for heparin or LMWH).
+In most cases, warfarin can be restarted in the first 12 to 24 hours after the procedure at the patient's usual therapeutic dose; post-procedural bridging can be considered in patients with moderate or high risk of stroke or thromboembolic events.

 Patients with genetic polymorphisms of CYP2C9 and VKORC1 may require lower maintenance dosages of warfarin and more frequent INR monitoring may be necessary.